-Convention Description Note A note contains information of special importance. bold In interactive examples, bold type indicates text that you must enter exactly as shown.
-0 A number in a black circle in text refers to the corresponding number in an accompanying illustration.
+Convention Description bold In interactive examples, bold type indicates text that you must enter exactly as shown.
+1 A number in a black circle in text refers to the corresponding number in an accompanying illustration.
 Enter A word in a box indicates a particular keyboard key.
 For example, Enter indicates the Enter key. variables In command descriptions, italic type indicates a variable that you supply.
+In text, it emphasizes a term or indicates a book title.
 This type Text in monospace type indicates text that you enter or text that the system displays.